-It should be emphasized that the provision of housing is not the responsibility of the Local Municipality, but rather the Department of Cooperative Governance and Human Settlements (COGSTHA).
-The municipality had in the past acted as an implementing agent for the department, through appointing and monitoring of construction contractors.
+It should be emphasized that the provision of housing is not the responsibility of JMLM, but rather the Northern Cape Department of Cooperative Governance, Human Settlements, and Traditional Affairs (COGHSTA).
+The municipality had in the past, acted as an implementing agent for the department, through appointing and monitoring of construction contractors.
 The function was however taken back by the department in its entirety.
-The municipality is responsible for the identification of areas that need housing.
+The municipality is responsible for the identification of areas that need housing, and for housing consumer education.